MikolajZiolk/Financial_Analysis_DataWalk/README.md

 ---
 ## Project Contents
 1. **financial analysis.xlsx**: The main project file containing the Excel spreadsheet with the financial analysis of the DataWalk company.
-  * -company description
+*company description
- -balance
+*balance
-  -Profit and Loss Account
+*profit and loss account
-  -cash flow
+*cash flow
-  -analysis of indicators
+*analysis of indicators
-  -summary
+*summary
-2. **Documentation**: In this section, you will find documentation regarding the methods used for analysis, interpretation of results, and conclusions drawn from the analysis.
+3. **Documentation**: In this section, you will find documentation regarding the methods used for analysis, interpretation of results, and conclusions drawn from the analysis.
-3. **Charts**: Contains generated charts and graphs presenting key financial indicators of the DataWalk company.
+4. **Charts**: Contains generated charts and graphs presenting key financial indicators of the DataWalk company.
-4. **Presentation**: Presentation created based on the analysis results, which can be used to present the main findings of the analysis.
+5. **Presentation**: Presentation created based on the analysis results, which can be used to present the main findings of the analysis.

 ## Usage Instructions
 1. Download the "financial analysis.xlsx" file to your computer.